manpagez: man pages & more

 xz --robot --list *.xz | awk '/^totals/{print $5-$4}'

-ing sh(1) script checks that the version number of the xz tool is at
+following sh(1) script checks that the version number of the xz tool is

-least 5.0.0.
-This method is compatible with old beta versions, which
+at least 5.0.0.
+This method is compatible with old beta versions,

 if ! eval "$(xz --robot --version 2> /dev/null)" ||